 2. Eco-friendly and health benefits

-With zero emission of toxic gases, solar and wind energy fall in the category of eco-friendly sources.
+With zero emission of toxic gases, solar and wind energy (advantages and disadvantages of wind energy) fall in the category of eco-friendly sources.
 That reduces fossil fuel consumption and also air pollution.
 The greenhouse gases and carbon dioxide, the fossil fuel products, contribute to global warming and climate change.
 Besides this, sulfur released into the air causes acid rain, which is harmful to life and infrastructure.
 Respiratory and cardiac health problems also arise from these pollutants.
 Reduction in fossil fuel combustion has a great positive effect on the environment, making it safer and healthier.

 3. Cost-effective with minimum maintenance